Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 * Denial of ATO (DATO)
 o An authorization decision allowing the authority to halt an existing operational or new system because unacceptable security risks exist.

-Appendix A Ð FedRAMP/Cloud Ð VA Requirements
+# Appendix A:  FedRAMP/Cloud VA Requirements

-FedRAMP Authorized Cloud Service Provider (CSP) Reciprocity (Agency ATO) Process Federal Risk and Authorization Management Program (FedRAMP) is designed to assist agencies in meeting FISMA requirements for cloud systems.
-CSPs must meet FedRAMP in order to do business with US government agencies as part of the ÒCloud first policyÓ.
-FedRAMP is designed as a Òdo once, use manyÓ framework to create efficiency in government procurement of cloud services.
-As part of the program, CSPs pursuing FedRAMP are required to be independently assessed by a Third Party Assessment Organization (3PAO).
-Per the ÒAcceptance of FEDRAMP Authorization MemoÓ issued on August 11, 2015 by the Deputy Assistant Secretary for Information Security, Òexisting Federal Risk and Authorization Management Program (FedRAMP) authorizations for certified FedRAMP Cloud Service Provider cloud systems should be evaluated, and reused when possible, to reduce the overall time required to grant an authorization and begin using a cloud service.Ó.
+## FedRAMP Authorized Cloud Service Provider (CSP) Reciprocity (Agency ATO) Process
+Federal Risk and Authorization Management Program (FedRAMP) is designed to assist agencies in meeting FISMA requirements for cloud systems.
+CSPs must meet FedRAMP in order to do business with US government agencies as part of the Cloud first policy.
+FedRAMP is designed as a "do once, use many" framework to create efficiency in government procurement of cloud services.
+As part of the program, CSPs pursuing FedRAMP are required to be independently assessed by a Third Party Assessment Organization (3PAO).  *Per the Acceptance of FEDRAMP Authorization Memo* issued on August 11, 2015 by the Deputy Assistant Secretary for Information Security, existing Federal Risk and Authorization Management Program (FedRAMP) authorizations for certified FedRAMP Cloud Service Provider cloud systems should be evaluated, and reused when possible, to reduce the overall time required to grant an authorization and begin using a cloud service.
-The Cloud/FedRAMP Reciprocity ATO process consists of the following steps:

 Note: A contract must be in place before requesting a RiskVision entry of the FedRAMP Cloud Service Provider.
 In the absence of a contract, RVWG will not entertain any such request.

+The Cloud/FedRAMP Reciprocity ATO process consists of the following steps:

 1. Designate an ISO and System Owner to the project.
 2. Coordinate with the RVWG to request a RiskVision entry of the FedRAMP Cloud Service Provider.
 Reference section 2 (Authorization Prerequisites) for action steps.
 3. System Owner and ISO will complete the CSP system questionnaire within RiskVision to define the system acronym, security categorization, operational status, system type, cloud computing service model [Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), Software-as-a-Service (SaaS), etc.], and cloud service type (private, public, hybrid).